highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 First, write an entity script to put on the slot machine's Spin Lever.
 This script will send a message to an Assignment Client (AC) script that we'll write in a later step.
 This message will kick off the rest of the game logic.

-<a href="assets/slotMachineSpinLever.js" target="_blank">Click here</a> to download a pre-made "Spin Lever" entity script.
+[Click here](https://s3.amazonaws.com/hifi-docs-scripts/slotMachineSpinLever.js) to download a pre-made "Spin Lever" entity script.
 Follow along with the comments in the code to understand what it's doing!

 >>>>> All users who load the Spin Lever entity will be individually running this script as if it were an Interface script.